CloudinaryPublicNew/AR-VR-360-VR-Video-for-Beginners/cloudinary-video-player.md

 <video
   id="demo-player"
   loop controls
-  class="cld-video-player cld-fluid">
+  class="cld-video-player">
 </video>

 <!--
 Any attribute that you can set on a native HTML5 player can be set on a Cloudinary player, as well.
 Here, I’ve used the `loop`, and `controls` attributes.

-The `cld-video-player` class is mandatory, `cld-fluid` is optional, and ensures that the video is flexible/responsive-layout friendly.
-For 360 Player, note that the styles for the Panorama Plugin conflict with the cld-fluid class, so we'll omit them.
+The `cld-video-player` class is mandatory.
 -->

 ```